Select course title for course description.

 TBA | ||

-Prereq: None This class can be combined with another 6-unit Music samplings or performance ensemble for HASS credit.
+(Meets with 21M.514: Graduate Level) This class can be combined with another 6-unit Music & Theater Arts samplings or performance ensemble for HASS credit.
 Open by audition to pianists, instrumentalists and singers who wish to explore and develop their talents as collaborative musicians.
 Students are paired based on availability and receive weekly coachings by appointment.
-Repertoire will focus on duo repertoire (e.g. accompanied sonatas, art songs, and other substantive duo repertoire).
-Students are expected to practice independently, rehearse with their collaborator, attend their collaborator's lessons as needed, and perform at a juried recital at the end of the semester.
+Students practice independently, rehearse with their collaborator, attend their collaborator's lessons as needed, and perform at a juried recital at the end of the term.
 Students may register for 3 units for a smaller-scale assignment or 6 units for a larger-scale assignment or two small assignments.
-At the discretion of the instructor, this subject may satisfy the ensemble requirement for pianists and instrumentalists in the Emerson/Harris program. |
+May satisfy the ensemble requirement for pianists and instrumentalists in the Emerson/Harris program at the discretion of the instructor.
+Students taking graduate version complete different assignments. |

 |||||